mongodb/mongo/src/mongo/db/catalog/README.md

 representation, from lower memory addresses to higher addresses, is the same as the defined ordering for that type.
 For example, ASCII strings are binary comparable, but double precision floating point numbers and little-endian integers are not.

+**`oplog hole`**: an uncommitted oplog write that can exist with out-of-order writes when a later timestamped write happens to commit first.
+Oplog holes can exist in-memory and persisted on disk.

+**`oplogReadTimestamp`**: the timestamp used for WT forward cursor oplog reads in order to avoid advancing past oplog holes.
+Tracks in-memory oplog holes.

+**`oplogTruncateAfterPoint`**: the timestamp after which oplog entries will be truncated during startup recovery after an unclean shutdown.
+Tracks persisted oplog holes.

 [`BSONObj::woCompare`]: https://github.com/mongodb/mongo/blob/v4.4/src/mongo/bson/bsonobj.h#L460
 [`BSONElement::compareElements`]: https://github.com/mongodb/mongo/blob/v4.4/src/mongo/bson/bsonelement.cpp#L285